-The Superintendent, as secretary and executive officer of the School Board, shall be elected and serve for a term of four (4) years in accordance with Sections 230.24 and 230.31, Florida Statutes.

-The Office of the Superintendent shall be located in at the County Sect Emma Yowell Building at 401 Church Street, Kissimmee,

-Florida, 32741.
-It shall be maintained and furnished by the School Board of Osceola County in accordance with Section 230.29, Florida Statutes.
+The Superintendent, as secretary and executive officer of the School Board, shall be elected and shall serve for a term of four (4) years in accordance with Sections 230.24 and 230.31, Florida Statutes.
+The Office of the Superintendent shall be located at the County seat.
+The office shall be maintained and furnished by the School Board of Osceola County in accordance with Section 230.29, Florida Statutes.